pierre-rouleau/usrhome/readme.rst

 ``man [-g | -s | -t ] TOPIC``         Open Emacs man mode viewer for the specified TOPIC.

-                                      If no option is identified it launches Emacs as selected by the execution of ``use-emacs-for-man`` options.
+                                      - If no option is identified it launches Emacs as selected by the execution of ``use-emacs-for-man`` options.
-                                      If man is executed wit one of the 3 options, it uses the method selected by the option, overriding what was selected by ``use-emacs-for-man``.
+                                      - If man is executed with one of the 3 options, it uses the method selected by the option, overriding what was selected by ``use-emacs-for-man``.
 ===================================== =============================================================